Why? Because video game addiction affects many hundreds of thousands of people and so this topic is simply too prevalent to ignore.

 Due to a lack of meaningful social interactions, many gaming addicts suffer from social anxiety.
 Overcome this disorder by forcing yourself to go out and talk to real people.
 Within time, your social anxiety will all but disappear.
 Therapist say their clients suffering from video game addiction recover from the addiction fairly quickly, However, video game addiction has caused powerful social anxiety that’s typically much more difficult to treat.

 If your social anxiety is preventing you from making new friends, we recommend you retain the services of a professional therapist who specialises in psychotherapy for behavioural addictions and anxiety disorders.

 #10.
 Don’t play video games alone

-This tip is a ‘harm reduction’ technique as opposed abstinence based.
+This tip is a harm reduction technique as opposed to abstinence-based.
 Gaming alone is a clear sign you may be developing an addiction.
 This is similar to the gambling addict who goes to casinos alone.

 #11.
 Avoid highly addictive games

 We recommend you avoid first-person shooters (FPS) and massively multiplayer online games (MMOGs).
 The problem with MMOGs is that they consist of a persistent environment with no beginning and no end.
 This means people can literally play these games for decades without any closure.

 MMOGs include popular titles such as World of Warcraft, RuneScape, Guild Wars, and League of Legends.
 FPS include games such as Half-Life and Doom.
 Although we cannot list a definite list of games you should avoid, these games.